owenthereal/blog/posts/ruby/_posts/2011-01-20-loading-path-gotchas-in-rails3.markdown

 Please note that if class caching is turned on, both cases work.
 Now everything becomes quite clear, the line with "unless" after the "raise" is causing the problem: when class caching is turned off, "local_const_defined?" always returns false hence raising the "LoadError".
 I have created a [bug report][3] on this issue and I will post replies here once I got anything :).

 The code of the two examples are available [here][2].
 It has a simple view to display the output of the load path exception.
-Just run:
+To get started, just run:

-	bundle install
+	> bundle install
-	rails server
+	> rails server

 [1]: https://github.com/rails/rails/blob/master/activesupport/lib/active_support/dependencies.rb